 Trying to find protection with a history of alcohol abuse can be a daunting task.
 Finding the best life insurance companies for a recovering alcoholic is going to depend on certain factors.

 This article is written for recovering alcoholics looking to obtain life insurance.
-All too often client’s with a history of alcohol abuse trying to find life insurance will find that a lot of carriers will have strict guidelines.
-Our job at TermLife2Go is to find the right fit for you based on your specific circumstances.
-We can place you with our key niche life insurance companies that cater to those in recovery.
+All too often individuals with a history of alcohol abuse trying to find life insurance will find that a lot of companies will have strict guidelines.

 Getting Life Insurance as a Recovering Alcoholic